DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

 | Global Epic     | HoYoverse global servers using the Epic payment gateway                    |
 | Global Google   | HoYoverse global servers using the Google Pay payment gateway              |

-Click the "Launch" button in the upper right corner.
+Click the "Launch Game" button in the upper right corner.
 Snap Hutao will download the relevant files from the official server, apply them, and then launch the game.

 ## Account Saving